 - Heat the butter in a large pot or dutch oven over medium-high heat.
 Add the onion and sauté until tender.
 Once softened, add your garlic and cook until fragrant, about 1 minute.
 Season with salt and pepper.

-- Next add your potatoes and broth.
-Bring to a boi then reduce heat to simmer once boiling.
+Next add your potatoes and broth.
+Bring to a boil then reduce heat to simmer once boiling.
 Cover and cook until potatoes are tender, 10-12 minutes.

 - If you're using fresh bacon here (skip for the veggie version) cook in a skillet on med-high heat unit crisp.
 Drain on paper towels.